Samuel-HSSP/pypkggen/README.md

 ```
 A simple setup file will be generated in the current working directory with the filename given, as a text file.
 Set `test` to True if you want to test your package first on test.pypi.org before publishing on PyPI.org.
 It is recommended to set it to True because you should test your package before publishing.
-Edit the setup file and type this final code:
+Edit the setup file and run this final code:

 ```python
 >>> generator.create_package(test=True)